Watch the entire movie from the input file!

-Formerly, the movies that were found boring by the audience and by judges were rejected for a bad game/goal choice.
+Previously, movies that were found boring by the audience and judges were rejected for a bad game/goal choice.
 After the Vault

-was introduced, some unimpressive, but still well-played movies got a chance to be published.
-However, not all goals can be accepted, only the ones that don't trade off time for entertainment (time trade-offs aren't justified if a movie fails to entertain).
-Allowing such goals for the Vault would result in vanishing the overall quality border due to hosting countless boring movies with arbitrary goals.
+was introduced, some unimpressive, but still well-played movies have a chance to be published.
+However, not all goals can be accepted, only the ones that don't trade time for entertainment (time trade-offs aren't justified if a movie fails to entertain).
+Allowing these other goals for the Vault would result in lowering the overall quality of TASVideos, due to hosting countless boring movies with arbitrary goals.

-The only two types of goals acceptable to the Vault are "fastest completion" (any%) and full completion (100%/best ending).
+The only two goals acceptable for the Vault are "fastest completion" (any%) and full completion (100%/best ending).
 All other goals like "maximum score", "pacifist", "no damage", or "suboptimal character" are unvaultable.

-If a movie does get a good feedback, even an esoteric goal
+If a movie gets good feedback, even an esoteric goal

 can be accepted.
-For liked movies the Moons
+For well received movies, the Moons

 tier is selected.

-But if a movie has an uncommon goal, and at the same time gets poor feedback, it has no way to be published and must be rejected.
+If a movie has an uncommon goal, and receives poor feedback, it must be rejected.

-Here it becomes important to determine the feedback tinge.
+For moons, it becomes important to determine what the overall feedback is.